Zoysia Care Instructions

 Celcius for broadleaf weeds 2 tablespoons per gallon

-Quinchlorac for sedge and grassey weeds-Crabgrass, Torpedograss, some broadleafs AND St. Augustine in your neighbors yards encroaching into yours. .5-6 ounces per gallon with .1-.2 oz of spreader sticker.
+Quinchlorac or Drive for sedge and grassey weeds-Crabgrass, Torpedograss, some broadleafs AND St. Augustine in your neighbors yards encroaching into yours. .5-6 ounces per gallon with .1-.2 oz of spreader sticker.
 My secret weapon!

 Fusilade to control bermuda in Zoysia-.5 oz per gallon with .1-2 oz of Spreader Sticker (This will turn your Zoysia mostly brown for 2 months where it is sprayed-however it DOES kill Bermuda in Zoysia and the Zoysia will eventually recover.
 Use sparingly to not turn your whole yard brown.
 This is a last resort to killing off everything with Glyphosate.